 The instructor for a Face-to-Face or Hybrid class that has to move online may choose to deliver a live lecture in a Canvas classroom or host a student discussion board during the assigned day and time that your class meets (that's known as synchronous delivery).
 If that's the case in a Live Online class, students would log in to the class during the scheduled day(s) and time(s) to participate virtually.
 An instructor for a "Live Online" course may also choose to deliver the content asynchronously, which means not in real time, giving you more flexibility.

 Important Note: The EFSC Class Schedule Search Tool for Fall Term now indicates "Live Online" courses that are expected to be "synchronous" (potentially at the scheduled time in Canvas) and those that are expected to be taught "asynchronously" (coursework can be done anytime).
-Here is how to tell: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM-12:01 AM, it means that course work can be done online at anytime, similar to a traditional online course.
+Here is how to tell: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM, it means that course work can be done online at anytime, similar to a traditional online course.
 For "Live Online" courses with specific day(s) and time(s) listed in the Class Schedule, the instructor could choose to deliver content "live" in Canvas at the designated time.